cwinkelmann/deepfaune/README.md

 On Linux or Windows **with PyPi (pip)**:

 - Python 3.x (and `pip` which might be called `pip3` on your system)
+- PyTorch: `pip install torch torchvision`
-- Tensorflow: `pip install tensorflow`
+- Timm: `pip install timm`
 - Pandas: `pip install pandas`
 - Numpy: `pip install numpy`
 - OpenCV: `pip install opencv-python`